Cost To Visit Bali: 2024 Travel Budget Guide

 • Cons: Less nightlife, more low-key.

-Cheapest Areas to Stay
+Cheapest Areas of Bali to Stay

 • Ubud: Known for its rice terraces, temples, and arts scene.
 While Ubud has luxury options, it also offers many affordable guesthouses.